-A very tasty and unique red blend in the world's heaviest bottle, the Tinazzi No 3 Vinum Italicum Opera Rosso available at Costco.
+A very tasty and unique red blend in the world's heaviest bottle, we review the latest vintage of the Tinazzi No 3 Vinum Italicum Opera Rosso available at Costco.

-The Tinazzi Opera No. 3 has an SRP of $30 but Costco is selling it for just $14.99.
-This doesn't appear to be a made-up SRP either as the average price on wine-searcher is $28.
-Imported by Corvino Imports & Distributing.
+The Tinazzi Opera No. 3 has an SRP of $30 but Costco is selling it for just $15.89.
+This doesn't appear to be an artifically high SRP either as the average price on wine-searcher is $21.
+It is imported by Orvino Imports & Distributing.

 Wine characterized by three distinguishing qualities: full bodied, elegant, intense.
 Perfect to accompany meat dishes or tasty cheeses.

 Produced and Bottled by Ca' Vi Ti s.r.l - Lazise Italia

 Speaking of the bottle, this thing is crazy heavy.
 As we discussed in our fifth Tenet of Reverse Wine Snobbery (How to avoid the wine industry's marketing traps) some wineries apparently take a marketing study that showed consumers equated heavier bottles with higher quality to the extreme.
 In any case, let's get on to the important stuff, the wine!

 The 2020 Tinazzi Vinum Italicum Opera No 3 begins with pleasing aromas of red and black, dried fruits plus licorice and tons of spicy, oaky secondary notes.